onecommons/unfurl/docs/configurators.rst

 Installers
 ==================

-Installation types don't need configurators because they already have Interface defaults defined.
+Installation types already have operations defined.
-You just need to import the service template containing the TOSCA type definitions and declare node templates with the needed properties and inputs.
+You just need to import the service template containing the TOSCA type definitions and declare node templates with the needed properties and operation inputs.

 .. contents::
    :local: